-- His/her progress will be reviewed formally with the Headteacher, the Inclusion Leader and the SENDCo every term.
+- His/her progress will be reviewed by the Headteacher (the Inclusion Leader) and the SENDCo every term.

 - Where necessary, children will have an ILP (Individual Learning Plans), outlining specific targets related to their needs.
 Targets will be designed to accelerate learning and close the gap.
 Progress against these targets will be reviewed regularly, evidence assessed and a future plan made.

-- The progress of children with a statement of SEND/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.
+- The progress of children with an EHC Plan will be formally reviewed at an Annual Review with information and reports from all adults involved with the child’s education.

 - The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.